ChainAgnostic/CAIPs/CAIPs/caip-285.md

 }
 ```

-**Explanation:**

-- The `wallet_revokeSession` method revokes the entire active session.
+The `wallet_revokeSession` method revokes the entire active session.
 If a `sessionId` is provided, it revokes that specific session; otherwise, it revokes the single active session between the wallet and the caller.

+### Failure

 ## Security Considerations